 PUPPP will start at the abdomen, but can also affect others areas of the body including the buttocks, thighs, and lower back.
 These are areas that may be stressed by the stretching skin.
 Even though it may affect the stomach, it rarely affects the belly button itself.
 PUPPP typically does not cause blisters or affect the hands and feet.

 PUPPP is not dangerous to you or your baby.
-The rash has no effect at any stage of pregnancy, It should not create any complications in your pregnancy, but it does cause discomfort to the mother.
+The rash has no effect at any stage of pregnancy, and it should not create any complications in your pregnancy.
+Besides, of course, causing discomfort for the mother.

 Does PUPPP Rash Leave Scars?